Defalt8/Defalt8/README.md

-- 👋 Hi, I’m @Defalt8 AKA Axel E.
+- 👋 Hi, I’m @Defalt8 AKA Axel.
 - 👀 I’m interested in C++ game engines and libraries.
 - 🌱 I’m currently learning game and game-engine development.
 - 💞️ I’m looking to collaborate on game and game-engine development projects.